NVIDIA/DALI/docs/advanced_topics.rst

 This functionality allows you to pin DALI threads to the specified CPU.
 Thread affinity saves the overhead of worker threads jumping from core to core and improves the CPU heavy workload performance.
-You can set the DALI CPU thread affinity by using the ``DALI_AFFINITY_MASK`` environment variable.
-This variable is a comma-separated list of CPU IDs that will be assigned to corresponding DALI threads.
+You can set the DALI CPU thread affinity by using the ``DALI_AFFINITY_MASK`` environment variable, which is a comma-separated list of CPU IDs that will be assigned to corresponding DALI threads.
 The number of DALI threads are set during the pipeline construction by the num_threads argument and set_affinity enables thread affinity for the CPU worker threads.